rtp-aws/devpost_aws_disaster_response/captainslog.md

 ### youtube and sagemaker
 I watched the first part of the AWS ML video playlist and made a markdown on how to do the sagemaker setup.
 I will update it and start using their provided tutors this morning.

+### Recruiting

+I made some more posts for recruiting yesterday and this morning I met with a new friend.
+Cool sounding guy.
+Has similar interests.
+We shared screens and talked at length.

+During this time noticed the recovery vs response typo.
+Fixed that.